sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

 <a name="Setup" ></a>
 ### Setup ###

-> **Note**: If you have completed Module 1 or Module 2, then you can skip this section and go straight to [Exercise 1](#Exercise1)
+> **Note**: If you have completed Module 2, then you can skip this section and go straight to [Exercise 1](#Exercise1)

 #### Sign up for a VSTS Account ####

 Before continuing, you must sign up for a free VSTS account.

-> **Note**: You can skip this task if you already have a VSTS account.
+> **Note**: If you already have a VSTS account that you created, you can skip this step and go to Setup Task 2.
 However, you need to ensure that it is an account in which you are the account owner.
-In other words, if you create the account yourself, you can skip this step and just sign into your account.
-However, if some else created the account and added you to the account, then you will need to complete this step.
-Once you have signed into your existing account, then create a new Team Project as specified in [Module 1](../Module1-Xamarin#task-2---create-a-new-team-project).

 <a name="SetupTask1"></a>
 #### Setup Task 1 - Creating a New VSTS Account ####